ahardy42/tizen-console/README.md

 ```

 corner specified which corner of the TV window the console will be and size indicates the size of the console.
 Methods are an array of filter methods used to show only the types of console methods you want displayed.

+## using the console

+activate and de-activate the console by pressing the red A button on your remote.
+the keyboard will open indicating that the input is active. type a function to log the result of the console and press the enter key

 ## credits